Easy-to-read medicine information about terbutaline – what it is, how to use it safely and possible side effects.

 What is terbutaline?

-- Terbutaline is called a ‘reliever’ medicine because it quickly relieves your breathing problems.
-It starts to work within a few minutes, and the effect lasts up to 6 hours.
+Terbutaline is used to treat cough, wheeze and difficulty breathing caused by respiratory problems such as asthma and COPD.
+It works by opening air passages in the lungs to make breathing easier.
+Terbutaline is called a ‘reliever’ medicine because it quickly relieves your breathing problems.
+It starts to work within a few minutes and the effect will last between 3 to 5 hours.

 - Follow your doctor's instructions carefully.
 The pharmacy label on your medicine will tell you how much to use, how often to use it and any special instructions.